DADS Organizational Structure

 Access and Intake (A&I)

 The assistant commissioner for Access and Intake (A&I) is responsible for contracting and oversight for community services, and initiatives carried out within the A&I division.
-The division includes area agencies on aging, local authorities, Community Services and Program Operations, Community Services Contracts, Guardianship Services, Special Projects, Preadmission Screening and Resident Review/Medicaid Estate Recovery Program, and Special Initiatives.
+The division includes Strategic Operations and Grants, Area Agencies on Aging, Local Authorities, Community Services and Program Operations, Guardianship Services, Community Services Contracts, and Utilization and Management Review.

-The assistant commissioner for Regulatory Services is responsible for Professional Licensing and Credentialing Operations, Survey Operations, and Enforcement Operations.
+The assistant commissioner for Regulatory Services is responsible for Survey Operations, Enforcement, Licensing and Credentialing, and Policy, Rules and Curriculum.

 State Supported Living Centers

 The assistant commissioner for state supported living centers is responsible for the operation of Texas' state-run residential facilities for people with intellectual and developmental disabilities.
-The 81st Texas Legislature authorized the creation of this new division, which provide campus-based direct services and supports to individuals with intellectual and developmental disabilities at 13 locations — Abilene, Austin, Brenham, Corpus Christi, Denton, El Paso, Lubbock, Lufkin, Mexia, Richmond, Rio Grande, San Angelo and San Antonio.
+This division provides campus-based direct services and supports to individuals with intellectual and developmental disabilities at 12 locations — Abilene, Austin, Brenham, Corpus Christi, Denton, El Paso, Lubbock, Lufkin, Mexia, Richmond, San Angelo and San Antonio.